Tennessee / Sumner County

 What is the housing market like in Gallatin, TN?

-Gallatin’s housing market is dynamic, with a median home price at $355,000 and a strong owner-occupied rate of nearly 64%.
-Home values have appreciated over 6% in the past year, making the city attractive for both buyers and renters.
+The local housing market is strong, with a median home price of $355,000 and an owner-occupied rate of nearly 64%.
+The market has seen a 6.2% appreciation over the past year, and rental vacancy rates remain moderate at 6.1%.
+Gallatin offers a mix of stability and opportunity for both buyers and renters.

 $355,000